Jean-Pierre Bemba: 2018 to present

 On 1 August 2018, Bemba returned to the DRC after 11 years of exile and imprisonment.
 He attempted to run for President of the Democratic Republic of the Congo in the 2018 election, and was considered by some to be the strongest opposition candidate.
 He was barred from running after a review conducted by the country's Independent National Electoral Commission.
 He joined other opposition leaders in an agreement to support candidate Martin Fayulu, who became the subject of a dispute over the election's results—winning according to journalists analyzing data apparently leaked from the electoral commission and the Catholic Church's observation mission, but losing to Félix Tshisekedi according to the election commission's official results.
 As of 2023, Bemba was active in national DRC politics.
 On 23 March 2023, Tshisekedi named Bemba Minister of Defence in a cabinet reshuffle.
+Following the re-election of President Tshisekedi and his installation of Judith Suminwa Tuluka as Prime Minister, Bemba was named as Transport Minister in 2024, while retaining his portfolio as Deputy Prime Minister.